Expected Policy Gradients for Reinforcement Learning: Expected Policy Gradients

+In the above, we used the notation $p_\pi(s' \mid s) = \int_a d \pi (a \mid s) p(s' \mid a, s)$.
 The first equality follows by expanding the definition of $Q$ and the penultimate one follows from Lemma \ref{gep-lemma} in the Appendix.
 Then the theorem follows by rearranging terms. \end{proof} The crucial benefit of Theorem \ref{th-gpgt} is that it works for all policies, both stochastic and deterministic, unifying previously separate derivations for the two settings.
-To show this, in the following two corollaries, we use Theorem \ref{th-gpgt} to recover the \emph{stochastic policy gradient theorem} \citep{sutton2000policy} and the \emph{deterministic policy gradient theorem} \citep{silver2014deterministic}, in each case by introducing additional assumptions to obtain a formula for $I_G(s)$ expressible in terms of known quantities. \begin{corollary}[Stochastic Policy Gradient Theorem] If $\pi(\cdot \mid s)$ is differentiable, then
+To show this, in the following two corollaries, we use Theorem \ref{th-gpgt} to recover the \emph{stochastic policy gradient theorem} \citep{sutton2000policy} and the \emph{deterministic policy gradient theorem} \citep{silver2014deterministic}, in each case by introducing additional assumptions to obtain a formula for $I_G(s)$ expressible in terms of known quantities. \begin{corollary}[Stochastic Policy Gradient Theorem] If $\pi(a \mid s)$, considered as a probability density function, is continuous in $s$ and continuously differentiable in $\theta$ and if $R(a,s)$ is continuous in $s$ and bounded then